sodaliterocks/sodalite/README.md

 3) Stick the kettle on and make yourself a cuppa.
 It'll take a while.
 4) Reboot when prompted.
 Sit back in awe as the desktop loads up.
 	* Updates will occur automatically if you update everything from Software (which runs in the background by default and sends desktops notifications).
 	* As they are installed via Flatpak, various GNOME apps will still be lingering.
-Remove these with `sudo sodalite-hacks flatpak --remove-gnome-apps`.
+Remove these with `sudo sodalite-hacks flatpak --uninstall-gnome-apps`.

 Confused?
 Head down to [Getting](#getting).